Kent-Lee/Anomaly-Detection/README.md

 * The `figs` folder contains generated figures and statistical graphs.

-* The `output` folder contains process datasets, which are anomalous records in `.csv` files.
+* The `output` folder contains processed datasets, which are anomalous records in `.csv` files.